Tucson Solar – Everything You Need to Know

-- That takes your upfront costs down to about $9,395 that first year, big savings.
+- That takes your upfront costs down to about $10,285 that first year.

 Your solar system will generate about the same amount of energy year after year in its lifetime, but the cost of generating this energy will stay mostly the same (just maintenance costs).

-The energy from your local utility provider, as we’ll discuss below, will normally increase by around 3% per year on average.
-TEP, Tuscon’s electric company, has proposed rate increases of about 9% next year for the average homeowner.
+The energy from your local utility provider, as we’ll discuss below, will normally increase by around 2.6% per year on average.
+TEP, Tuscon’s electric company, has proposed rate increases of about 9% in 2017 for the average homeowner (utilities typically increases rate every 2 to 3 years, so a 9% rate that lasts for 3 years averages out to a 3% increase annually).
 With solar, you will only be saving more and more money when your energy company raises their rates!